 Professional Development

-Extension Skills: Each second Thursday of the month, the Extension Skills series provides an opportunity for Cooperative Extension professionals to build capacity with tools, processes and tech skills training.
+Now second and fourth Thursday of the month, the Extension Skills series provides an opportunity for Cooperative Extension professionals to build capacity with tools, processes and strategies to elevate your impact.

-Program Center Stage: Each fourth Monday of the month, Program Center Stage highlights programs from across the Cooperative Extension system to showcase new program models and methods.
+Each fourth Wednesday of the month, Program and Research Center Stage highlights programs, projects and emerging from across Cooperative Extension to showcase new methods, foster shared learning, collaboration, and resource exchange throughout the Extension system.

 What People are Saying